Community Engaged Scholar FAQ's

 Yes.
 We’ve coordinated this with the Honors program staff.
 Make sure you point out the overlap on both contracts.

 What is the USU 2160 Foundations Course?

 The Civic Foundations Course is a new requirement for all Scholars accepted Fall 2017 going forward.
-The course will be offered both spring and fall semesters starting Spring 2018.
+The course will be offered spring semester starting Spring 2018.
 The course will cover concepts such as asset-based engagement, social justice, communication, effective volunteering, and making the most out of your capstone experience.
-The course should be taken prior to your Senior year at USU, and can be audited for no credits (commitement of 15 hours/semester) or for up to 3 credits.
+The course should be taken prior to your Senior year at USU for 2 credits.

 FAQ's About The Capstone Project

 One way to start is to volunteer at different agencies while working toward your 300 hours.
 When you have decided what type of volunteer work you enjoy most, what issues concern you, and what the community needs are that interest you, you can decide how to combine that type of community service with your major course of study.

 It is recommended that you spend between 50 and 100 hours.

 Yes!
 Though only your hours count toward the 300 hour requirement.
 Involvement of others in the project can provide you with experience in organizing the work of others and help your project to be sustainable once you have graduated